The SAGER guidelines

 The SAGER guidelines were designed primarily to guide authors in preparing their manuscripts, but they are also useful for editors, as gatekeepers of science, to integrate assessment of sex and gender into all manuscripts as an integral part of the editorial process.

-In 2018 a dedicated SAGER Working Group, led by Shirin Heidari, was established to focus on dissemination, implementation and monitoring of the SAGER guidelines and other activities related to mainstreaming gender in research content.
-Since then the Group has promoted the SAGER Guidelines and encouraged publishers and editors to endorse them.
-They are now widely used (as recently recognised by the WHO).
-You can view a list of those who have endorsed the Guidelines here.
+In 2018 a dedicated SAGER Working Group, led by Shirin Heidari, was established within EASE to focus on dissemination, implementation and monitoring of the SAGER guidelines and other activities related to mainstreaming gender in research content.
+Since then the Working Group has promoted the SAGER guidelines and encouraged publishers and editors to endorse them.
+They are now widely used (including by WHO).
+You can view a list of those who have endorsed the guidelines here.

 Sex and gender questions are available to encourage authors of scientific articles to check whether sex and gender are properly reported in their manuscripts.

 The Gender Policy Committee was closed at the end of 2023.
-The SAGER Guidelines will continue to be promoted by EASE and we will work closely with Shirin Heidari as she continues to promote and expand this work within GENDRO, a not-for-profit, non-governmental organisation based in Geneva, Switzerland, with the mission to advance equity through the integration of sex and gender dimensions in research across disciplines.
+The SAGER guidelines continue to be promoted by EASE and EASE works closely with Shirin Heidari as she continues to promote and expand this work within GENDRO, a not-for-profit, non-governmental organisation based in Geneva, Switzerland, with the mission to advance equity through the integration of sex and gender dimensions in research across disciplines.